 “But taxes don’t have to be paid until the Spring.”, you might protest.
 Even so, without an advance meeting with your CPA or tax professional, you may find yourself with a looming tax bill – and no means to pay for it!
 Rather than facing the fallout, there are things you can do now to prepare.

 If you schedule a meeting with your CPA or tax professional, what items should you discuss?
-Here are our Top 5:
+Here are five important questions you should ask:

-Related to item 1 above, changes in corporate tax rates as well as pass-through deductions for 2018 might result in some businesses having to pay more in taxes this year.
+Recent changes in corporate tax rates as well as pass-through deductions might result in some businesses having to pay more in taxes this year.
 Exploring an entity change with your CPA is an excellent way to determine if you can lower the amount of taxes you owe.
 Much of this conversation will depend on your total revenue year to date, so be sure to bring in a copy of your most recently reviewed Income Statement for them to consider.

 It’s not too late to get that tax conversation scheduled!
 Did you know that our bookkeeping firm refers our clients to expertly qualified CPAs and tax professionals for their taxes?
 Contact us to learn the other benefits of a financial partnership with us!